ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 To get the _Chirp!_ project up and running locally, follow these steps:

 1. Clone the repository
-   run `git clone https://github.com/ITU-BDSA2024-GROUP4/Chirp.git` or your prefered way of cloning a repository.
+   run `git clone https://github.com/ITU-BDSA2024-GROUP4/Chirp.git` or your preferred way of cloning a repository.

    Then run `cd Chirp` to navigate into the project folder.

 2. Set environment variables
-   This project uses oath for authentication, and to make it work you need to environment variables.
+   This project uses OAuth for authentication, and to make it work you need to environment variables.

    run these commands to configure the environment variables: